 For management purposes, the Group is organised into one main operating segment, which invests in equity securities.
 All the Group's activities are interconnected and all significant operating decisions are based on analysis of the Group as one segment.
 The financial results of the segment are the equivalent of the financial statements as a whole.
-All revenues and non-current assets are considered to be derived and held in one geographical area being Australia, except for land held in South Africa.
+All revenues and non-current assets are considered to be derived and held in one geographical area being Australia.